 - Marine (or dual-purpose) batteries are a hybrid between a starter and deep cycle battery.
 They are used to start your engine while also accommodating many deep discharge and recharge cycles.
 They are rated in both Amp Hours (Ah) and Cold Cranking Amps (CCA).
 Marine or dual-purpose batteries are often lumped into the same category as deep cycle batteries which causes much debate and long threads in online forums.
 Many do not consider them true deep cycle batteries while some do.
 If your RV came with a single battery, then chances are it’s one of these.

 So why do many RV owners prefer six volt batteries?
 Six volt batteries are always deep cycle batteries.
-There is no confusing a six volt battery for a hybrid or marine grade battery.
-Six volt flooded lead acid batteries also have only three cells to maintain compared the six cells found in a 12 volt battery.
+There is no confusing a six volt battery for a hybrid, starter or marine grade battery.
+Six volt flooded lead acid batteries may also have fewer cells to maintain depending on the battery configuration you choose.

 Which is better, 12 volt or 6 volt deep cycle batteries?
 That’s entirely up to you.
 I hope I’ve given you enough information here to make that decision.
 Personally, I don’t think it matters.
 As long as your using true deep cycle 12 or 6 volt batteries, the outcome should be the same.
 If you disagree, please leave a comment and let us know why.